South Korean plane in Atlanta for workers detained in immigration raid; departure timeline uncertain

 FOLKSTON, Ga.
 (AP) — A South Korean charter plane has arrived in Atlanta to take home Korean workers detained in an immigration raid in Georgia last week, but airport officials said the return flight with the workers on board planned for Wednesday had been canceled.

-After a high-level meeting between U.S. and South Korean officials Wednesday morning, there was no immediate word on when the workers would be able to leave.
+After a high-level meeting between U.S. and South Korean officials Wednesday morning, there was no immediate official word on when the workers would be able to leave, though South Korean media reported the charter plane was to leave Atlanta on Thursday.
 A spokesperson for Hartsfield-Jackson Atlanta International Airport said Wednesday afternoon that a planned flight had been canceled and had not been rescheduled.

 A total of 475 workers, more than 300 of them South Koreans, were rounded up in the Sept.
 4 raid at the battery factory under construction at Hyundai’s sprawling auto plant.
 U.S. authorities released video showing some being shackled with chains around their hands, ankles and waists, causing shock and a sense of betrayal among many in South Korea, a key U.S. ally.